-Riding the Metro: the Best Way to Get Around Delhi
+Riding the Delhi Metro: the Best Way to Get Around

-Hours of Operation and Fares
+Delhi Metro Hours of Operation & Fares

-The Delhi metro runs between 6:00 am and 11:00 pm.
+The Delhi metro runs between 6:00 am and 11:00 pm every day.

-Single fares range from INR 10 to INR 60 depending on the distance.
-There is a 10% discount for metro card users and a 10% discount during off-peak hours and weekends.
-Children under 3 feet travel free.
-The cheap fares are one of the reasons riding the metro is the best way to get around Delhi.
+Single fares range from INR 10 to INR 60 depending on distance.
+Metro card users and off peak travel get a 10% discount.
+Children under 3 feet tall travel free.

 Delhi Metro Rail has an app you can load onto your smart phone to help navigate the system.
 The most helpful features are the interactive route map and the route finder.

-There is also a route planner on the official Delhi metro website:
+There is also a route planner on the official Delhi metro website.

 Tokens